-Some of the best large dog beds come with a waterproof internal liner to protect the mattress.
-This is especially important if your dog isn't house trained or has difficulty controlling his bladder.
+Some of the best large dog beds come with a waterproof (or at least water-resistant) internal liner to protect the mattress.
+This is especially important if your dog isn’t house trained or has difficulty controlling his bladder.

 I touched on this briefly in the section about comfort, but your dog’s preferred sleeping position is something to keep in mind when buying a bed.